h1g0/EPCalendar/README.md

 A calendar displayed on electronic paper.

-Currently, it supports display in Japanese and shows Japanese national holidays.
+Currently, it supports display in English or in Japanese and shows Japanese national holidays.

 ## Overview